 Collaborative partners involved in the MSYGC program and The Stepping Stones program includes the Counties of Sutter and Colusa, as the MSYGC is a regional facility.
 Yuba County maintains the MSYGC facility.
 The full time Yuba County Certified Drug and Alcohol Counselor facilitates drug and alcohol counseling individually and in group sessions.
 Additionally, the counselor offers a Parent Support Group.
 This group assists parents of youth who are committed to the MSYGC and are addicted to drugs and/or alcohol.
 The program assists parents to grow and learn with the growth of the youth who participate in drug and alcohol counseling.
 The support group is held once per week.
+These services have been limited over the last several months, but will resume upon hiring a new Yuba County Probation Substance Abuse Counselor.
 Sutter County Probation Officers and/or Intervention Counselors provide Moral Reconation Therapy (MRT) to youth in the MSYGC.
 Sutter-Yuba Behavioral Health provides counseling and family support services.
 Yuba County Office of Education and Yuba County One Stop provides education and employment services to eligible juveniles.

 Upon the youth completing the MSYGC, the majority reintegrate into the school system by attending Yuba County Office of Education Thomas E. Mathews (TEM) Community Court School.
 The probation officer works with the school staff and a full time Deputy Probation Officer positioned at the school site to reintegrate the youth into society and the school system.
 Both the school probation officer and the supervising probation officer maintain constant communication and oversight of the MSYGC youth attending TEM.
 The probation officer at TEM offers an array of services and programs on location.
 The probation officer is the liaison between school, social services, parents and law enforcement.
-The probation officer is coresponsible for the safety and security of all youth who attend the school and he utilizes progressive discipline to gain compliance of school rules.
+The probation officer is co-responsible for the safety and security of all youth who attend the school and he utilizes progressive discipline to gain compliance of school rules.
 The programs facilitated include Social and Emotional Needs, Behavioral Redirecting, Relationship Building, School Culture, Positive School Environment and Positive Behavior Intervention Support (PBIS).